 Pulling out an entire arrow shaft, including the accursed tail fletching, through a puncture wound already closed by Samaran fast-healing was far more excruciating than anything she had ever experienced.

-With her last reservoir of strength depleted and her injuries draining away any remaining energy, she held on for hardly more than a few seconds before plummeting six stories towards the ground below.
+Her last reservoir of strength had been depleted and her injuries were draining away any remaining energy.
+She held on for hardly more than a few seconds before plummeting six stories towards the ground below.

 Looks like I don't belong here after all... she thought.